Child Custody & Visitation

 Helping Parents Plan For the Future

 Many parents’ first thought when divorce is inevitable is of their children.
 Men go through most of their marriages knowing that if they get divorced, they have a battle ahead of them when it comes to child custody.
-They know that the court will likely make them pay their exes excessive child support payments.
+They know that the court will likely make them pay their exes excessive payments .
 This is something they hear in their personal lives, and TV shows even perpetuate the idea.

-The Law Office of Jana K. Jones, PLLC, is here to bust those myths and to work with dads so they can get a fair child custody arrangement, visitation rights, and child support that supports their child, not their ex.
+The Law Office of Jana K. Jones, PLLC, is here to bust those myths and to work with dads so they can get a fair child custody arrangement and visitation rights, not their ex.
 The first step is to find the middle ground and come to an agreement that favors each parent equally.
 If a civil conversation is impossible, the next step is aggressive representation through the court process.

 Crafting a parenting plan that is tailored to each family’s unique dynamics is vital in resolving child custody issues.
 At the Law Office of Jana K. Jones, PLLC, we offer creative solutions like long-distance parenting arrangements, weekend plans, and technology-assisted visitation to ensure ongoing parental contact that is agreeable to both parents.